Birpara: Economy

-In 1859, a young Scottish merchant, Walter Duncan, started business ventures in India.
-Initiated as Playfair Duncan company, it grew as Duncan Brothers, amongst the earliest companies being Birpara Tea Company and Anglo-India Jute Mills.
-The Goenka family took over Duncan Brothers in 1951, and under the leadership of G.P.Goenka, diversified substantially and emerged as one of the top business houses in the country.
-The Tea Division of Duncans has nine tea gardens in the Dooars – Birpara, Hantapara, Dumchipara, Lankapara, Tulsipara, Garganda, Killot, Nagaisuri, Bagracote – and one garden in the Terai region at Gungram.
-The company has been regularly carrying out uprooting, replanting and rejuvenation of tea areas.
-It has high quality clonal gardens and has expanded substantially over the years.
-Birpara Tea Estate has 798.78 hectares of mature tea and 128.65 hectares of young tea.
-In 1998-99, it produced 1.817 million kg of tea.
-Yields in Duncan gardens are double that of the national average.
+In 1859, Walter Duncan, a young Scottish merchant, began his business ventures in India.
+Initially established as Playfair Duncan & Co., the firm grew into Duncan Brothers, with its earliest enterprises including the Birpara Tea Company and Anglo-India Jute Mills.

+The Goenka family took over Duncan Brothers in 1951.
+Under the leadership of G.P.
+Goenka, the company diversified substantially, emerging as one of the top business houses in the country.
+The Tea Division of Duncans currently operates nine tea gardens in the Dooars—Birpara, Hantapara, Dumchipara, Lankapara, Tulsipara, Garganda, Killot, Nagaisuri, and Bagracote—as well as one garden in the Terai region at Gungram (often spelled Gangaram), Phansidewa block of the Darjeeling district, West Bengal.

+The company regularly carries out the uprooting, replanting, and rejuvenation of tea areas.
+It maintains high-quality clonal gardens and has expanded significantly over the years.
+For instance, the Birpara Tea Estate consists of 798.78 hectares of mature tea and 128.65 hectares of young tea; in 1998–99, it produced 1.817 million kg of tea.
+Notably, yields in Duncan gardens are double the national average.

-The Tea Division of the Duncan Goenka group has been facing rough weather on the labour front and has been in the news.
-As per newspaper reports, there is likelihood of ownership change.
+Recently, the Tea Division of the Duncan Goenka Group has been facing "rough weather" on the labor front and has frequently appeared in the news.
+According to newspaper reports, there is a likelihood of an ownership change.